otrv4/otrv4/otrv4.md

-If you receive a data message with a corrupted TLV (an incomplete one or a TLV not included on this list), stop processing any other TLVs on the list, but process the remaining data message.
+If you receive a data message with a corrupted TLV (an incomplete one or a TLV not included on this list), stop processing any other TLVs on the list, but process the remaining data message and other TLVs included in it.

 ### Shared Session State